 A Chuckwagon Sandwich is a truly indulgent dish that combines classic Southern comfort food with a rustic, cowboy-inspired twist.
-At the heart of the sandwich is a chicken-fried steak, which is a tenderized steak, usually a cut like cube steak, coated in seasoned flour and fried until crispy and golden which gives it a crunchy exterior that’s full of flavor, reminiscent of fried chicken.
+At the heart of the sandwich is a chicken-fried steak, a tenderized steak, usually a cut like cube steak, coated in seasoned flour and fried until crispy and golden, which gives it a crunchy exterior that’s flavor, reminiscent of fried chicken.

 Chuckwagon sandwich: deli version

-For the deli version, we recommend using a brioche bun, some mustard and mayonnaise or chipotle as sauces, and serving with shredded lettuce and sliced tomato.
+For the deli version, we recommend using a brioche bun, some mustard and mayonnaise or chipotle as sauces, and serving it with shredded lettuce and sliced tomatoes.

-A chicken-fried steak is made with lean meat, such as top round or sirloin tip.
-The cut of meat is a cubed steak which is tenderized or pounded meat.
+A chicken-fried steak is made with lean meat, such as a top round or sirloin tip.
+The cut of meat is a cubed steak, which is tenderized or pounded meat.
 It is important to use lean meat since the less fat on the cut, the better.
-Since the steak will be dipped in flour and batter, this means that the fat will not render well while being fried if the steak is fatty.
+Since the steak will be dipped in flour and batter, the fat will not render well while being fried if the steak is fatty.
 This results in chewy fat on the cut of meat.

 We marinate the steak in buttermilk for at least 30 min to 1 hour.
-However, we really recommend that you leave the steak to marinate overnight as the buttermilk tenderizes the steak due to its acidity resulting in a tender and juicy cut of meat.
+However, we recommend leaving the steak to marinate overnight as the buttermilk tenderizes it due to its acidity, resulting in a tender and juicy cut of meat.

-We add the steaks to the pan when the oil has reached 350°F, to be more accurate in the kitchen, we use a cooking thermometer which helps us immensely when frying or cooking meat.
-If you do not have a cooking thermometer, you can test whether the oil has reached temperature by sprinkling a couple of drops of water into the oil.
+We add the steaks to the pan when the oil has reached 350°F. To be more accurate in the kitchen, we use a cooking thermometer which helps us immensely when frying or cooking meat.
+If you do not have a cooking thermometer, you can test whether the oil has reached temperature by sprinkling several drops of water into the oil.
 If it sizzles and spits a little bit when you do so, it means it’s ready to use for frying.